 ‘Any kind of success, to whatever degree, fosters an extraordinary amount of criticism,’ Friedkin says.
 ‘There was a lot of jealousy and resentment.’

 Despite his many setbacks, William Friedkin has continued to direct movies, including the dark psychological thriller Bug (2006) and the pitch-black comedy Killer Joe (2011), both adapted from plays by Tracy Letts.
 Today, the filmmaker is 84 years old and lives in a hilltop mansion in Beverly Hills with his wife Sherry Lansing, a former studio head who produced Fatal Attraction and Indecent Proposal and oversaw many other hit movies.
 Until recently Friedkin kept up an active travel schedule, adored by fans at film festivals and public appearances around the world.

 Over the years he has burned bridges, squandered friendships, and suffered jealousy and resentment—from other people toward him, and within himself for his films that have failed.
 “Any kind of success, to whatever degree, fosters an extraordinary amount of criticism,” he says.

-use her for sex and information in Friedkin’s 1985 crime thriller To Live and Die in L.A.
+sex and information in Friedkin’s 1985 crime thriller To Live and Die in L.A.